mdcowan/bookbot/README.md

 # Prerequisites

 Python 3 must be installed to run this program.
-It can bbe downloaded here: https://www.python.org/downloads/
+It can be downloaded here: https://www.python.org/downloads/

 # Usage